 All cash payments, share payments and work commitment amounts in each of the agreements may be accelerated at the Company's discretion.
-Though some of the agreements above are in default, the vendor has agreed to hold the agreement in good standing pending further negotiation of the terms.
+The agreements are now all in good standing with the optionor.

-19 Income taxes
+18 Income taxes

 The income tax provision recorded differs from the income tax obtained by applying the statutory income tax rate to the income for the year, and is reconciled as follows: